makersacademy/takeaway-challenge/README.md

 ```
 ## Approach ##

 I decided to make the menu and ordering functionality as simple as possible, to allow time to focus on setting up the text messaging functionality.
-If I had more time I would have worked on the formatting of the printed menu, and using gets to capture order items and quantities.
-Test coverage dropped to 95% on implementation of Twilio, as I am not sure how to write tests for this functionality.
+If I had more time I would have worked on using gets to capture order items and quantities, and making sure all edge cases were covered.
+Test coverage dropped to 95% on implementation of Twilio, I am not sure how to write tests for this functionality.

 ## Library ##